mikecinnamon/MLearning/[ML-21] Example - The dogs vs cats data set.md

 Q1.
 CReate a folder in the working directory of your current Python kernel and download there the ZIP files.
 Unzip these files, so you will the four folders mentioned above.
 The folders with training data contain contain 1,000 JPG files each, while those with test data contain 500 files each.

 Q2.
 Write a function which reads the JPG files as NumPy arrays, and converts the arrays to shape `(1, 150, 150, 3)`.
 You can do this with the function `resize` of the package `opencv`.
-Apply your function to all the JPG files and concatenate the resulting arrays in such a way that you obtain an array `X_train` of shape `(2000, 150, 150, 3)` and an array `X_test` with shape `(1000, 150, 150, 3)`.
+Apply your function to all the JPG files and concatenate the resulting arrays in such a way that you obtain an array `X_train`, with shape `(2000, 150, 150, 3)` and an array `X_test`, with shape `(1000, 150, 150, 3)`.
 Create the corresponding target vectors, with value 1 for the dogs and value 0 for the cats.

 Q3.
 Train a CNN model from scratch and evaluate it.
 Build the network stacking four pairs of `Conv2D` and `MaxPooling2D` layers, a `Flatten` layer and two `Dense` layers.
 The last layer must output the two class probabilities.